Budapest with Kids: A Mom's Complete Guide to Hungary's Most Magical City

 Money and Budget

 Hungary uses the Hungarian Forint (HUF), not the Euro.
-Credit cards are accepted almost everywhere in tourist areas, but it is a good idea to carry some cash for smaller vendors, market stalls, and tips.
+Credit cards are accepted almost everywhere in tourist areas, but it's a good idea to carry some cash for smaller vendors, market stalls, and tips.
 ATMs are widely available and usually offer good exchange rates.
-As a general guide, a sit-down lunch for a family of five at a mid-range restaurant cost us around 8,000-12,000 HUF (roughly 20-30 USD), which felt almost unbelievable coming from Western European prices.
+As a general guide, a sit-down lunch for a small family at a mid-range restaurant cost about 8,000-12,000 HUF (roughly 20-$30), which felt almost unbelievable coming from Western European prices.

 Language

-Hungarian is one of the most difficult languages in Europe and it is not related to any of its neighboring languages.
+Hungarian is one of the most difficult languages in Europe and it's not related to any of its neighboring languages.
 The good news is that English is widely spoken in tourist areas, restaurants, and hotels.
-We never had any communication problems.
+I never had any communication problems.
 That said, learning a few basics (koszonom means thank you, szia means hello) went a long way and always made locals smile.

 Safety

-Budapest felt very safe for our family.
-We walked around at all hours without any concerns, and the city is well-lit and well-patrolled.
-The usual big-city precautions apply -- watch your belongings on crowded trams, keep an eye on bags at tourist sites -- but overall it felt no different from any other major European capital.
-The locals were friendly and patient with our kids, which always makes a big difference in how comfortable a destination feels.
+Budapest felt very safe.
+I walked around at all hours without any concerns, and the city is well-lit and well-patrolled.
+The usual big-city precautions apply.
+Watch your belongings on crowded trams, keep an eye on bags at tourist sites.
+But overall it felt no different from any other major European capital.
+The locals were friendly and patient with Lila, which always makes a big difference in how comfortable a destination feels.

 A Sample 5-Day Budapest Itinerary with Kids